 The Group has a Whistle-blowing mailbox for the reception and treatment of complaints regarding wrongdoings or breaches related to both, internal and external regulations, in matters affecting the Group, its employees or its activities.
-In fiscal year 2015 the nature of the complaints this channel was designed for has been widened, in comparison to the original, which was exclusively referred to accounting and internal control matters, to the current one described above.

 This is a confidential and anonymous communication channel available to any employee in the Group intranet or alternatively through a post office box laid out for this purpose.
 The received complaints are currently managed by Prisa Compliance Unit, who reports them to the Audit Committee.
 Additionally, there is a confidential Whistle-blowing mailbox for third parties related to the Group and accessible through corporate website www.prisa.com.